-Discrete probability distributions are used to model situations where there are a finite number of possible outcomes, each with a specific probability of occurring.
+Discrete probability distributions are used to model situations involving a finite number of possible outcomes, each with a specific probability of occurring.

 In demand modeling, discrete probability distributions are commonly used to model the uncertainty in customer demand for a product.
 The probability distribution is used to estimate the likelihood of different levels of demand, which can be used to make decisions about inventory levels, pricing, and other aspects of supply chain management.

-There are several types of discrete probability distributions that are commonly used in demand modeling, each with their own characteristics and applications.
-Some of the most commonly used distributions are introduced in the following paragraphs.
+Several types of discrete probability distributions are commonly used in demand modeling, each with its own characteristics and applications.
+Some of the most used distributions are introduced in the following paragraphs.

 Poisson Distribution

 The Poisson distribution is commonly used to model demand for products or services that occur randomly over time, such as customer arrivals or machine breakdowns.
-The Poisson distribution is characterized by a single parameter, lambda, which represents the average number of occurrences per unit of time.
-The Poisson distribution is often used in inventory management and service operations, where demand is unpredictable and sporadic.
+The Poisson distribution is characterized by a single parameter lambda that represents the average number of occurrences per unit time.
+The Poisson distribution often sees use in inventory management and service operations, where demand is unpredictable and sporadic.

 Binomial Distribution

-The binomial distribution is commonly used to model demand for products or services that have a fixed number of possible outcomes, such as the success or failure of a marketing campaign.
+The binomial distribution is commonly used to model demand for products or services with a fixed number of possible outcomes, such as the success or failure of a marketing campaign.
 The binomial distribution is characterized by two parameters, n and p, which represent the number of trials and the probability of success, respectively.
 The binomial distribution is often used in pricing and promotion decisions, where the goal is to estimate the probability of different levels of demand under different marketing scenarios.

 Geometric Distribution

-The geometric distribution is commonly used to model demand for products or services that have a fixed probability of success on each trial, such as the probability of a customer purchasing a product on each visit.
-The geometric distribution is characterized by a single parameter, p, which represents the probability of success.
-The geometric distribution is often used in customer behavior modeling, where the goal is to estimate the probability of different levels of demand based on the probability of a customer purchasing a product on each visit or interaction.
+The geometric distribution is commonly used to model demand for products or services that have a fixed probability of success in each trial, such as the probability of a customer purchasing a product on each visit.
+The geometric distribution is characterized by a single parameter p, which represents the probability of success.
+The geometric distribution is often used to model customer behavior, where the goal is to estimate the probability of different levels of demand based on the probability of a customer purchasing a product on each visit or interaction.

 Negative Binomial Distribution

-The negative binomial distribution is similar to the geometric distribution, but allows for a variable number of trials before a success occurs.
+The negative binomial distribution is similar to the geometric distribution but allows for a variable number of trials before success occurs.
 The negative binomial distribution is characterized by two parameters, r and p, which represent the number of failures before the first success and the probability of success, respectively.
 The negative binomial distribution is often used in inventory management and service operations, where demand can be unpredictable and sporadic.

 Hypergeometric Distribution

-The hypergeometric distribution is commonly used to model demand for products or services that have a fixed number of possible outcomes and a limited population to draw from, such as the demand for a specific product in a particular market segment.
+The hypergeometric distribution is commonly used to model demand for products or services that have a fixed number of possible outcomes and that draw from a limited population, such as the demand for a specific product in a particular market segment.
 The hypergeometric distribution is characterized by three parameters, N, n, and k, which represent the total population, the sample size, and the number of successes in the population, respectively.
 The hypergeometric distribution is often used in market research and product development, where the goal is to estimate the demand for a product in a specific market segment.

-Here we give an introduction into Poisson distribution.
+We now introduce the Poisson distribution.

-The Poisson distribution is a probability distribution that is used to model the number of rare events that occur in a fixed interval of time or space.
-It is named after the French mathematician Siméon Denis Poisson, who first introduced it in 1837.
+The Poisson distribution is a probability distribution that models the number of rare events occurring in a fixed interval of time or space.
+It is named after the French mathematician Siméon Denis Poisson, who introduced it in 1837.